wg-perception/capture/doc/source/index.rst

 for the entirety of the capture session.
 Slowly turn the fiducial board, and the program should capture views that are evenly distributed in a view pose sphere.

-Run the capture program in preview mode and make sure the mask and pose are being picked up.
+Run the capture program in preview mode and make sure the pose of the pattern is displayed and the mask of the object non-empty (it should display the initial image by replacing anything but the object with black).

 .. toggle_table::
     :arg1: Non-ROS